 Anyone can be an Anon user — but you need to register if you want to participate in chat.
 If you’re in chat, look at the list of users; you’ll see a group that are just listed as Anon with a bunch of numbers behind that.
 These people haven’t registered for the site, but they can read what’s going on in the chat rooms.
 That’s fine — not everyone’s comfortable participating at first — but if you’re one of these people, you have to register to participate in both open chat and meetings.
 The registration process is simple, and you don’t have to give your real name at all if you don’t want to.

-- Verification requires participation!
+- Verification requires attendance!

 - Meetings are easy!